Alejandro Zambra

-Alejandro Andrés Zambra Infantas (Santiago, Chile, b.
-September 24, 1975) is a Chilean poet, short story writer and novelist.
+Alejandro Andrés Zambra Infantas (Santiago, Chile, born September 24, 1975) is a Chilean poet, short-story writer and novelist.
 He has been recognized for his talent as a young Latin American writer, chosen in 2007 as one of the "Bogotá39" (the best Latin American writers under the age of 39) and in 2010 by Granta as one of the best Spanish-language writers under the age of 35.

 Early life and education

 Alejandro Zambra was raised in 1975 in Maipú, Chile, a suburb of Santiago, during the dictatorship of Augusto Pinochet.
 In a magazine interview with his close friend from his Master's program, Zambra explains his thoughts on growing up in Chile during the 1970s and 1980s.
 Growing up in such a time, Zambra considers himself and his generation, "children of the dictatorship."
 He later describes how his life changed after Pinochet's end of power, "The nineties were a time of smudging out.
 The dictatorship tried to impose all of those stupid discourses, and those discourses erased us."

 Zambra studied at the Instituto Nacional General José Miguel Carrera and the University of Chile, from which he graduated in 1997 with a degree in Hispanic literature.
 He won a scholarship to pursue postgraduate studies in Madrid, where he obtained an MA in Hispanic studies.
 Back in Chile, he received a PhD in literature from the Pontifical Catholic University.